Targeting the SMAS with HIFU / RF microneedling / radiofrequency ruined my face: learn why

 On the other hand, light HIFU, light static radiofrequency or light RF microneedling, that do not require numbing cream, are simply ineffective.

-This is because these techniques are based on painful “controlled” thermal damage, followed by “controlled” fibrosis, to effect “skin tightening” (‘post-burn scar tissue’, more accurately, which passes as ‘skin tightening’, to the justifiably naive public).
+This is because these techniques are based on high intensity, painful, so-called “controlled” thermal damage, followed by “controlled” fibrosis, to effect “skin tightening” (‘post-burn scar tissue’, more accurately, which passes off as ‘skin tightening’, to the justifiably naive public).

 (If you reduce the intensity enough to make those treatments safe and eliminate pain, nothing happens in one session.
 Pain-free skin tightening treatments roughly require 6-12 sessions to be effective and the above procedures are too painful and expensive for 6-12 sessions to make sense.)